mehrnoushmalek/DuraClone-gating/README.md

 The automated pipeline is based on different datasets and also cytometer.
 To run the pipeline, only Run_automated.R needs to be modified and run.
-Before running the code, make sure path are updated to correspond to a right folder in your directory.
-Centre, panel and type of source needs to be set.
+Before running the code, make sure path are updated to correspond to a right folder in your directory. dataset, type and panel need to be set.